Brit Award for British Video of the Year: History

 The award was first presented in 1985 as British Video of the Year.
 From 2003 to 2013, the award was not given out.
-It was then revived in 2014, becoming a fan-voted award which allows users of Twitter to vote for nominees through personalised hashtags.
-The vote involves weekly fan votes through Twitter, including the final vote which takes place on the night of the ceremony.
+It was then revived in 2014, becoming a fan-voted award which allowed users of Twitter to vote for nominees through personalised hashtags.
+The vote involved weekly fan votes through Twitter, including the final vote which took place on the night of the ceremony.
 The award was defunct following the 2019 Brit Awards and was last awarded to Little Mix.